Travel Registration & Insurance

 2Creighton strongly recommends that travelers refrain from purchasing travel tickets until after the Global Engagement Office has confirmed they are cleared to travel.
 Travelers will be responsible for reimbursing the University for any travel expenses incurred before approval.

 Travel abroad at any time requires travelers to be aware of the social and political atmospheres of their destination country and to apply common-sense precautions for health and safety while abroad.
-Travel abroad during this time requires an increased tolerance for ambiguity given the changing atmosphere surrounding COVID-19.
+Travel abroad during this time requires an increased tolerance for ambiguity given the constantly changing atmosphere surrounding COVID-19.

 Creighton University is working closely with our partners abroad to plan for upcoming international travel.
-Based on consultation with travel security organizations, insurance underwriters, travel experts, and public health organizations worldwide, the following points of information will be considered in determining whether Creighton University-sponsored international travel will be approved.
+Based on consultation with travel security organizations, insurance underwriters, travel experts, and public health organizations worldwide, the following points of information are considered in determining whether Creighton University-sponsored international travel will be approved.
 GEO will conduct a risk analysis on an individual destination country and travel program basis.

 Focus of Analysis

 Factors to be Considered*

 U.S. National and Local Conditions

 Destination Partner Institution Conditions

 Creighton University STRONGLY recommends travelers complete the full course of COVID-19 vaccination and boosters before traveling.